Xycloo/soroban-paulette-smart-contract/README.md

 - using the standard token implementation to transfer tokens.
 - manage and test the auth process for an administrator.

 This contract is also well documented even though it's an unusual situation (a protocol has some kind of public offices that hold a certain value and the owners have to pay periodically to keep the office).
-Anyways, while reading this article it's a good idea to also refer to the comments (or docs) in the showed code fragments.
+Anyways, while reading this article it's a good idea to also refer to the comments (or docs) in the shown code fragments.

 # Writing the Contract